Finances of the Islamic State: Agriculture

 The acreage between Tigris and Euphrates has produced half of Syria's annual wheat crop and a third of Iraq's.
-It is able to produce crops worth possibly US$200 million per year if properly managed, and the UN Food and Agricultural Organization believes that 40% of Iraq's wheat-producing land is under ISIL control.
-It is believed that ISIL confiscates wheat and barley crops as zakat, as well as farming equipment that is then rented back to farmers.
+It is able to produce crops worth possibly US$200 million per year if properly managed, and the UN Food and Agricultural Organization believes that 40% of Iraq's wheat-producing land is under IS control.
+It is believed that IS confiscates wheat and barley crops as zakat, as well as farming equipment that is then rented back to farmers.
 The organization maintains strict control over the production and distribution of crops, effectively setting prices.

 Donations from Arab States of the Persian Gulf

 The State of Qatar has long been accused of acting as a conduit for the flow of funds to the Islamic State of Iraq and the Levant.
-While there is no proof that the Qatari government is behind the movement of funds from the gas-rich nation to ISIL, it has been criticized for not doing enough to stem the flow of financing.
-Private donors within Qatar, sympathetic to the aims of radical groups such as al-Nusra Front and ISIL, are believed to be channelling their resources to support these organisations.
+While there is no proof that the Qatari government is behind the movement of funds from the gas-rich nation to IS, it has been criticized for not doing enough to stem the flow of financing.
+Private donors within Qatar, sympathetic to the aims of radical groups such as al-Nusra Front and IS, are believed to be channelling their resources to support these organisations.
 According to the U.S. Treasury Department, a number of terrorist financiers have been operating in Qatar.
 Qatari citizen Abd al Rahman al Nuaymi has served as an interlocutor between Qatari donors and leaders of al-Qaeda in Iraq (AQI).
 Nuaymi reportedly oversaw the transfer of US$2 million per month to AQI over a period of time.
 Nuaymi is also one of several of Qatar-based al-Qaeda financiers sanctioned by the U.S.Treasury in recent years.
-According to some reports, U.S. officials believe that the largest portion of private donations supporting ISIS and al-Qaeda-linked groups now comes from Qatar rather than Saudi Arabia.
+According to some reports, U.S. officials believe that the largest portion of private donations supporting IS and al-Qaeda-linked groups now comes from Qatar rather than Saudi Arabia.